 Additionally, you’re building your network of local business contacts, and the stronger your network, the more help that’s available throughout your design career.

-How to make the approach
+Making the approach

 It’s important to talk to the person directly responsible for the branding.
 In a small-sized non-profit this is likely to be the managing director or chief executive.

-Detail the savings you are offering your client (your standard rate for an identity project, only discounted by 100%).
+Detail the savings you are offering your client (your standard rate for an identity project, discounted by 100%).
 Doing so will ensure the value of the outcome isn’t underestimated, and helps keep your client motivated.

 In the meeting

-Your client might be anxious about having his or her brand identity created or redesigned.
+Your client might be wary about having his or her brand identity created or redesigned.
 It might be seen as a risk rather than a way to help secure the organisation’s future.
 So the more indepth your initial discussions, the more at ease your client will be.

-Time the meeting, and if you haven’t finished within 30 minutes, say you have reached the end of the allocated time, and that you can call or email your client at a later date for any other information — your client will be busy, and will appreciate you sticking to your pre-arranged limit.
+Time the meeting, and if you haven’t finished within 30 minutes, say you have reached the end of the allocated time, and that you can call or email your client at a later date for any other information — your client will be busy, and will appreciate you sticking to your limit.

 Questions to ask